myandrienko/sortkey/README.md

 So, `chronokey(new Date("2025-02-09T17:20:09.941Z"))` starts with -OIfiRnK.

-Fun fact: “-” will remain the first character of all timestamps util 2109.
+Fun fact: “-” will remain the first character of all timestamps until 2109.
 May 15, 2109 at 7:35:11.104 UTC is 0-------.

 ### Combining Timestamps with Sortkeys